DanielPantilimon/Category-Manager/README.md

 # Category-Manager
-A Laravel implementation of nested departments for users and: soon to implement categories for pages
+A Laravel implementation of nested Departments for Users, and: soon to implement Categories for Pages

 ## Description